maratbn/LoginRequirePress/loginrequirepress/readme.txt

 Make sure to check your PHP version with https://wordpress.org/plugins/display-php-version/

-= Where can I ask a question about LoginRequirePress? =
+= Where can I ask a question about Login Require Press? =

 Ask your questions at: https://wordpress.org/support/plugin/loginrequirepress